 - the selection does not conform with decisions concerning the student that have been reached by the Admissions and Academic Review Sub-Committees.

-A student wishing to take more than the normal number of credits must have the approval of the appropriate dean or designate.
+A student wishing to take more than the normal number of credits must have the approval of the Program Counsellor.
 Refer to Chapter VII – Academic Advising.

 To coordinate and prepare all course selection information for distribution to all in-course students and to receive all completed "Course Waiver Request" forms.